What Are The Differences Between Oxycontin And Hydrocodone?

 For those who are prescribed painkillers, the aim is to control or diminish pain symptoms.
 As Hydrocodone can achieve this, addiction rates are increasing on the opioid.

 The differences between Oxycontin and Hydrocodone mainly lie with their dosage recommendations.
-As Hydrocodone is used in shorter timeframes, and sometimes used to ease pain post treatment or operation, its use and accessibility is lower.
+As Hydrocodone is used in shorter timeframes and sometimes used to ease pain post-treatment or operation, its use and accessibility are lower.

 Although its consumption levels are less, Hydrocodone is still a dangerous opioid if misused, which unfortunately is the case for many currently around the globe.